 - The third thing is that I should be able to describe my experience to others in a way that builds relationships, instead of destroying them.
 I have to learn to let you know what’s going on in me, otherwise you’ll make it up (and again the stories are almost always worse than reality).
 It’s important to learn to describe your experience without judgments.

-We’re running a free webinar that goes deeper into the themes in this article on 7 July at 10:00 UK time.
-We’ll be explaining how what most people think of as empathy is often disguised anxiety, how this pseudo-empathy destroys families and organisations, and what you can do about it.
+We explained how what most people think of as empathy is often disguised anxiety, how this pseudo-empathy destroys families and organisations, and what you can do about it.